darius/cant/README.md

 ## Documentation?

-Not yet, but there's an abortive start in [overview.md](https://github.com/darius/cant/blob/master/overview.md).
+Not yet, but there's an abortive start at [overview.md](https://github.com/darius/cant/blob/master/overview.md).

 ## Isn't 'Cant' the [Chevy Nova](https://www.snopes.com/fact-check/chevrolet-nova-name-spanish/) of language names?

-Expressing *inabilities* in code is still underemphasized; I'm just fine with a name calling attention to what you can't do.
-(It's only aspirational for now, though.)
+Expressing *inabilities* in code is still underemphasized; I'm just fine with a name that calls attention to what you can't do.
+(Although it's only aspirational for now.)

 ## Thanks